Arthritis is the inflammation of the joints.

 UNDERSTANDING THE JOINT AND ASSOCIATED TERMS

-A ‘joint’ in our body is the place where 2 bones meet.
-In some joints, there is a large amount of movement (Freely movable joints) like the hip, knee, elbow, shoulder, wrist, ankle, neck and lower jaw.
-While at other joints the movement may be minimal or slight like the joints between the vertebrae (bones of our spine- also called the backbone or vertebral column) or no movement at all (like between bones of the skull).
+A ‘joint’ in our body is the place where 2 or more bones meet.
+In some joints, there is a large amount of movement (freely movable joints) like the hip, knee, elbow, shoulder, wrist, ankle, neck and lower jaw.
+While at other joints the movement may be minimal or slight like the joints between the vertebrae (bones of our spine- also called the backbone or vertebral column) or no movement at all (between bones of the skull).

 Freely movable joints in addition to cartilage also have a lubricating joint fluid called synovial fluid in between the two cartilage surfaces, to further reduce friction during movement.
 That is why freely movable joints are also called synovial joints.
 The entire area of the bone ends, with the cartilage padding, and the lubricating fluid is enclosed in a protective synovial capsule.